 January 2020 Sajjan received the 2020 Outstanding Research Award from Gamma Sigma Delta, University of Nebraska-Lincoln (pictured with Entomology Department Head Dr. John Ruberson, ARD Dean Dr. Archie Clutter and CASNR Dean Dr. Tiffany Heng-Moss).

 Prince Zogli received the American Society of Plant Biologists (ASPB) Travel Grant to attend the Plant Biology 2020 meeting, which will be held at Washington, DC (July 25-29), Congratulations, Prince!

 December 2019 Mariana Sanchez at the Graduation Commencement.
 Mariana with her co-advisors.

 Mariana Sanchez receiving her insect pillow case at the Department of Entomology graduation ceremony.

-Congratulations to Sajjan Grover (PhD student) for receiving the 2019 Mini-Grant Award sponsored by the UNL Department of Entomology.
+Congratulations to Sajjan Grover (PhD student) for receiving the 2019 Mini-Grant Award sponsored by the University of Nebraska-Lincoln Department of Entomology.

-Joe Louis has been featured in the UNL 2018-19 research report: Charting a Bold Future and Husker Researchers Tie CAREER Award Record
+Joe Louis has been featured in the University of Nebraska-Lincoln 2018-19 research report: Charting a Bold Future and Husker Researchers Tie CAREER Award Record

 November 2019 Congratulations to Sajjan Grover and Earl Agpawa for receiving 2nd Place for Grad Infographic and 2nd Place of Undergrad Poster, respectively, at the 2019 Entomological Society of America’s (ESA) Annual Meeting.
 Joe Louis received the ESA Early Career Innovation Award at the ESA meeting in St. Louis.
 October 2019